Jahia/content-integrity/README.md

 Name of the action : verifyIntegrityOfSiteContent

 Example of URL to call : http://localhost:8080/cms/render/default/en/sites/mySite/home.verifyIntegrityOfSiteContent.do

+Parameters of the action :
+- performMultiLocaleVerification : true by default.
+Allow to perform check on only the main site's locale if needed, by setting it to false

 The action will then log detected node in errors with a message specifying the issue It will also return JSON result for automation.
 You can check for those keys in the result :